Mefistophell/yii2_blogs_category_module/README.md

 There is also a widget that allows you to filter the blog posts by categories for the frontend.

+> Does not require to change Blog Module!

 About
 -----
 **Version:** 0.9.1